TheHatSky/memecp/README.md

-# MemECP - Simple MCP Server
+# MemECP - Meme Generation MCP Server

-A simple Model Context Protocol (MCP) server built with TypeScript that provides basic utility tools.
+A Model Context Protocol (MCP) server built with TypeScript that provides meme generation tools using the Memegen.link API.

 ## Features

-The server provides three tools:
+The server provides three powerful meme tools:

-1. **Calculator** - Perform basic arithmetic calculations
+1. **Show All Meme Templates** - Browse all available meme templates from Memegen.link
-2. **Text Transform** - Transform text (uppercase, lowercase, reverse)
+2. **Show Meme Template** - View details and preview of a specific meme template
-3. **Word Count** - Analyze text for word, character, and line counts
+3. **Compose Meme** - Generate custom memes with intelligent template selection and text placement

 ## Prerequisites